 In 2020, Karen Douthwaite, WWF’s Lead Ocean Specialist, joined Nat Hab during their climate change trip series, where travelers could learn about the threats to our planet while seeing some of its most precious wildlife.

-WWF regularly hosts “Ask Me Anything” or AMAs on their Instagram account where followers can submit questions directly to experts while they are in the field.
-While on the trip, Douthwaite answered questions asked by Instagram users while surrounded by the unforgettable scenery of the Baja coastline on a Nat Hab’s “The Great Gray Whales of Baja” trip.
+WWF regularly hosts “Ask Me Anything” or AMAs on their Instagram account, where followers can submit questions directly to experts while they are in the field.
+While on the trip, Douthwaite answered questions asked by Instagram users while surrounded by the unforgettable scenery of the Baja coastline on Nat Hab’s The Great Gray Whales of Baja.
 Douthwaite was joined by two Nat Hab guides as they answered questions about whale conservation, climate change, and how people can help protect whales and other marine mammals.

 WWF works to protect gray whales by ensuring their Arctic feeding habitat and Baja calving habitat are protected.
-Watch the AMA below and be sure to follow Nat Hab (@NaturalHabitatAdventures) and WWF (@WorldWildlifeFund) on Instagram to have your chance to ask experts anything!
+Watch the AMA below and be sure to follow Nat Hab (@NaturalHabitatAdventures) and WWF (@WorldWildlifeFund) on Instagram to have your chance to ask the experts anything!